shridhar-t/ms-teams-clone-shridhar/README.md

 ### More Informations :

-For more informations like features, technologies used, project workflow, server routes, webSocket events, utility functions, project directory, agile methodology used... check out the "documentation.pdf" file in this repo.
+For more informations like features, technologies used, agile methodology, project workflow, server routes, webSocket events, utility functions, project directory... check out the "documentation.pdf" file in this repo.